How To Have An Eco-Friendly Wedding

 After your wedding consider donating your flowers to different organizations like hospitals, senior centers, shelters or even to your guests.
 Forget tossing your beautiful arrangements and be sure that they get recycled in some way.
 Some nurseries and florists will even go as far as to compost your flowers for you after your event.
 We recommend contacting your local florists to see if this option is available.

 Recyclable Wedding Decorations

 If you plan on using other decorations like signs, lanterns, or rugs, there are a variety of ways that you can recycle these.
 Think about using them in your home after your wedding.
 Place the lanterns in your backyard and the rugs that were created for your ceremony aisle inside your home.
 If something doesn’t quite match, donate it to your local thrift store or even let a close friend use these items for their big day.
-It will be a waste just to throw away decorations, especially if you bought them brand new.
+It’s wasteful to throw away decorations, especially if you bought them brand new.

 After the reception, don’t let any extra food go to waste and donate any untouched food to your local food bank or community center.
-This ensures that there’s no excess food being thrown away and you’ll also be giving a tasty meal to someone in need.
+This ensures that there’s no excess food being thrown away and you’ll also give a tasty meal to someone in need.

 Try to avoid items like single plastic straws, packaging and utensils that are damaging the earth.
 Instead, pour from bigger glassware bottles and use reusable utensils that can be used multiple times.
 According to Brides, it’s better to search for natural, organic and environmentally conscious producers who focus on how to create their products using sustainable factors,